OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 3. When installation is finished, you'll be notified by email, and the box on your subscription tile will be green.

-## How do I install the SharePoint sample data pack?
+### Install the SharePoint sample data pack

-The SharePoint sample data pack includes seven different SharePoint site templates to choose from to experience and model SharePoint solutions for collaboration, communication, engagement, and knowledge management.
+The SharePoint sample data pack includes six different SharePoint site templates to choose from to experience and model SharePoint solutions for collaboration, communication, engagement, and knowledge management.

 These are some of the most popular templates from the [SharePoint PnP look book](https://provisioning.sharepointpnp.com/).
 Today, it's simple to create sample solutions of beautiful, fast sites and pages that look great on any device or screen.
 Get inspired with these designs or add them to your sandbox tenant to start building your next site.